Oscar-nominated 'Imitation Game' fights cause with Turing's story

 Tyldum, the Norwegian director of 2011's "Headhunters," said while Scandinavian filmmakers such as himself hone their talents on American genre films, they bring a fresh aesthetic for underdogs such as Turing to Hollywood films.

-"We're very skeptical of people who are too perfect.
+"We're very sceptical of people who are too perfect.
 We like flawed people," Tyldum said.
 "The more shaded, flawed characters that are struggling, I think there's something very relatable about that."

 Much of the film focuses on Cumberbatch's portrayal of Turing's nuances, vulnerabilities and strengths as an outcast among his peers.